 North facing windows have a unique lighting challenge – they never receive direct sunlight (in the Northern Hemisphere).
 The sun travels from the eastern horizon, through the southern sky, and sets over the western horizon.

-Throughout the day East, South, and West facing windows receive direct sunlight exposure, but Northern windows are left out of the party.
+Throughout the day East, South, and West facing windows at some point receive direct sunlight exposure, but Northern windows are left out of the party.

-Off-whites, Neutrals, and grays will naturally be lower on the LRV scale, however, you can still keeps things bright by selecting a color in the 60’s or 70’s for LRV.
-Once you dip down into the 50’s and below, you risk creating a dark gloomy feel.
+Off-whites, neutrals, and grays will naturally be lower on the LRV scale, however, you can still keep things bright by selecting a color in the 60’s or 70’s for LRV.
+Once you dip down into the 50’s and below, you risk the space starting to feel dark & gloomy.